About OT rotterdam

-22 January 2012 dancer and choreographer Ton Lutgerink passed away in Rotterdam, his city of residence, at the age of 65.
+22 January 2012 dancer and choreographer Ton Lutgerink, who was attached to O.T. for over thirty years, passed away in Rotterdam, his city of residence, at the age of 65.
 As one of the three artistic directors of O.T.
 Theater & Opera O.T., Ton Lutgerink initiated dance productions, performed on stage as a dancer and created choreographies for theatre productions and operas.
-Ton Lutgerink was recently awarded the Gouden Zwaan 2011 for his oeuvre.
+Ton Lutgerink was awarded the Gouden Zwaan 2011 (Golden Swan) for his oeuvre.

-In the O.T.'s productions, these disciplines are put to innovative use, and since the eighties have also incorporated live video.
+The O.T. was very famous for representing many different art disciplines, as there are dance, drama, music and visual arts, often mixed together in multidisciplinary productions.
+These disciplines are put to innovative use, and since the eighties live video was incopporated in the productions.
 At the end of the eighties, O.T. began producing opera alongside theatre and dance.

-The company's hallmark is its interdisciplinary mixing of theatre or opera with visual arts and dance.
-O.T. is one of the foremost companies in the Netherlands, and not only in the field of opera.
-O.T. is a national leader in the performing arts and has a broad and very diverse audience.
-Its productions regularly win important theatre prizes.
+The company's hallmark was its interdisciplinary mixing of theatre or opera with visual arts and dance.
+O.T. was one of the foremost companies in the Netherlands, and not only in the field of opera.
+O.T. was a national leader in the performing arts and had a broad and very diverse audience.
+Its productions regularly won important theatre prizes.

-O.T. works with a limited number of full-time staff members, almost all of whom work ‘behind the scenes’.
-The people on the stage are guests - actors, dancers, and/or singers.
+O.T. worked with a limited number of full-time staff members, almost all of whom work ‘behind the scenes’.
+The people on the stage were guests - actors, dancers, and/or singers.
 An opera production can require up to 150 people.
 For The Death of Klinghoffer, O.T. had 11 soloists, 24 choir members, 3 dancers, 2 extras, 60 musicians, and 55 other employees.

-Since 2004, O.T.'s home is a spectacular new theatre in an upcoming Rotterdam neighbourhood, the Lloydkwartier, located on the River Maas.
-The main theatre is flexible and can be adapted to the directors’ every fantasy.
-The old theatre remains in use as a rehearsal space.
-It also provides extra space for educational purposes, since for the past several years the company has been very active in the educational area.
-The pupils are actively engaged in O.T.’s work, and then see a performance.
-The same model is used for adults in workshops for the general public.
+From 2004 up to 2014, O.T.'s home was a spectacular theatre in an upcoming Rotterdam neighbourhood, the Lloydkwartier, located on the River Maas.
+The building consisted of an old and a ne build part, a stunning glass building with a woorden house visible through the windows.
+The main theatre was flexible and could be adapted to the directors’ every fantasy.
+The old theatre remained in use as a rehearsal space.
+It also provided extra space for educational purposes, since for the last ten years the company has been very active in the educational area.
+The pupils were actively engaged in O.T.’s work, and would see a performance.
+The same model was used for adults in workshops for the general public.